untoldengine/UntoldEngine/README.md

 ```bash
 open Package.swift
 ```
-3. Xcode should open up.
-In the scheme settings, make sure to select "UntoldEngineTestApp" and "myMac" as your target.
+3. Configure the Scheme in Xcode

+- In Xcode, select the "UntoldEngineTestApp" scheme.
+- Set "My Mac" as the target device.

 ![xcodescheme](images/selectingscheme.gif)